Monday 25th July

 The final 3 miles followed the Gorge Trail which transepts the Columbia Gorge just above river level.
 It wasn’t particularly scenic, running parallel to the fast highway, and kept heading up and down for no apparent reason.
 It was growing increasingly hot and we were plodding along counting down the miles.

 Reaching Cascade Locks it was apparent that the ‘town’ was more a small strip of tourist conveniences.
 We checked into our glamorous motel, and headed straight out to see what nourishment we could get our hands on.
-This came in the form of: hotdog (Conrad), ice cream (me), then fish and chips.
-Later in the day we followed that up with burgers in the Locks Alehouse.
+This came in the order of a hotdog (Conrad), an ice cream (me), some fish and chips, washed down with large espresso frappes, and that was just lunch.
+Later in the day we followed up with burgers in the Locks Alehouse.
 Oh and a trip to the river-side Thunder Island Brewery.

 It was really good to finally get to speak to my parents, who are still surprised that we have hiked this far!
 Tomorrow we embark on the next leg of our hike.
 Oregon has brought us 429 miles closer to Canada and has been tougher than we ever imagined.
 Washington to Manning Park is another 514 miles, and will start with a 4000 foot climb back into the mountains tomorrow.
 So time for a shower and a bed.
 And some Ben & Jerry’s!